GoogleCloudPlatform/click-to-deploy/k8s/grafana/README.md

 ## Login to Grafana

 Grafana is configured to require authentication.
-To check your username and password, run the following commands:
+To get your username and password, run the following commands:

 ```shell
 GRAFANA_USERNAME="$(kubectl get secret ${APP_INSTANCE_NAME}-grafana \